Tuesday, May 12, 2026

 The columns are filled in, the tabs are updated, the charts are produced, and the report goes to the right people.
 All of this looks good on the surface.

-But at some point, if you’re a complaint leader, you’ll need to take a step back and ask yourself whether there are any blind spots in the data you’re using to make business decisions from.
+But at some point, if you’re a complaint leader, you’ll need to take a step back and ask whether there are blind spots in the data you’re using to make business decisions.

 Are you confident that the manual reporting is accurate?
 Do you know where the data is being pulled from and just how much lag is behind the report sitting in front of you?